-My name is Michael Iantorno and I am a student, audio producer, and game designer.
+My name is Michael Iantorno and I am a student, writer, radio producer, and game designer.

-I’ve spent the past ten years working in the Toronto media industry, including a five year stint as an audio producer at Accessible Media Inc. My work has included live, serialized, and documentary programming, with a focus on disability advocacy and social justice issues.
-My projects have been recognized by the IAAIS, RTDNA, NCRA, and New York Festivals, and I currently serve as a jury member for the NYF Radio Awards.
+Prior to arriving at Concordia, I spent ten years working in the Canadian media industry.
+This included a five year stint as a radio producer at Accessible Media Inc where my work focused on advocacy and social justice issues.
+My sound projects have been recognized by the RTDNA, NCRA, IAAIS, and New York Festivals, and I currently serve as a jury member for the NYF Radio Awards.

 In my spare time, I pursue video game hacking, short feature writing, and tabletop game design.
 My projects have received thousands of downloads and have been featured in books, courses, magazines, contests, blogs, and more.